RepTik/SASdict/README.md

 ### The **SASdict** project builds a tool to create a SAS Data Dictionary on one or more or all datasets from a SAS data library.
 This tool helps assessing unfamiliar datasets, boosting analyses speed, and sharing data information across stakeholders.

+This open source project is contributed by the team of RepTik Analytics Solution ([https://www.reptik.swiss/](https://www.reptik.swiss/)).

 #### The generated data dictionary is in Excel and contains rich summary information on:

 - All Datasets: e.g. name, number of variables, records, and unique keys.